12 Best Fly Boxes Of 2023: Guide Tested and Approved

 Weight and Size:

 Some fly boxes are huge, while some are very small.
 Fly boxes should be light, durable, and easily fit inside a vest pocket.
-The correct fly box for you will have enough space for the number of flies you own or are going to eventually own.
+The correct fly box will have enough space for the number of flies you own or are going to eventually own.

 As a guide with many flies, some of my boxes hold over 400 flies, but I have thousands of flies because of my career as a guide.
 You may only have a hundred flies, so a box half the size would be more than enough.

-Secure and Organize Your Flies.
+Secure and Organize The Flies.

 Magnetic: Magnetic closure boxes can close easily but in my experience, magnetic closures can pop open on impact if dropped, therefore I don’t recommend them.

-Foam Or Silicon: Most fly boxes use foam or silicone inserts with slits in them for anchoring your flies.
+Foam Or Silicon: Most fly boxes use foam or silicone inserts with slits in them for anchoring flies.
 The slits keep the flies organized and in place.

 Why Waterproof Fly Boxes Are The Best